-RAIFs are not be subject to any kind of supervision or oversight by the CSSF or any other Luxembourg regulatory authority, and can be launched without obtaining regulatory approval beforehand or afterwards, but they are indirectly subject to AIFMD requirements applicable to authorised AIFMs.
+RAIFs are not be subject to any kind of supervision or oversight by the CSSF and can be launched without obtaining regulatory approval beforehand or afterwards, but they are indirectly subject to AIFMD requirements applicable to authorised AIFMs.
 Notably, the appointed AIFM must enjoy authorisation for the investment strategy to be followed by the fund - in Luxembourg some AIFMD authorisations are valid for certain strategies only.
+The Luxembourg registration duties, estate and VAT authority (the AED) is the relevant authority for RAIFs in relation to AML/CFT matters.

 If established outside the grand duchy, the AIFM must have obtained authorisation to provide management services in Luxembourg under the terms of article 33 of the AIFMD regarding passporting of management services, in which case the RAIF's constitutional and issue documents must be filed with the CSSF.
 Where a RAIF has a Luxembourg-based AIFM, there is no systematic review of the fund documents by the regulator.
 However the CSSF may refuse management services passporting for an AIF if the documents submitted by the foreign AIFM regarding its authorisation as an AIFM do not cover management of the type of AIF in question.
 Once a RAIF has been established, no regulatory approval is required for subsequent actions in the course of the fund's existence, such as amendments to documentation, the launch of new sub-funds, changes of service provider or liquidation.